Download the Current By-Laws Here

 Section 1.6 Rights and Obligations

-Section 1.6.1 In accordance with the procedures established by the ACBL Board of Directors and the Conference Board of Delegates, the Member Units shall have voting rights and other legal rights or privileges in connection with the governance of the Conference.
+Section 1.6.1 In accordance with the procedures established by the ACBL Board of Directors

-The Member Units shall be required to abide by the bylaws, regulations, policies, code of conduct, and ethical standards established by the Conference and the ACBL.
+The Member Units shall be required to abide by the bylaws, regulations,

 ARTICLE II – CONFERENCE PURPOSES & POLICIES